victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

-### Logistic Regression
+## Logistic Regression: Brief Overview
-Logistic Regression is  one of the machine learning algorithms that is used typically for supervised learning that involves binary categorical outcome; that is, the categories of the label or response variable are usually two such as yes/no, true/false, __good/bad__, and benign/malignant, etc.
+Logistic Regression is  one of the machine learning algorithms that is used typically for supervised learning that involves binary categorical outcome; that is, the categories of the label or response variable are usually two such as yes/no, true/false, __good/bad__, and benign/malignant, etc. Even though the mathematical formulation of the mathematical formulation of _logistic regression_ is similar to that of linear regression, it is better referred to as a classification learning algorithm, rather than a regression.
+That is, if we want to predict a categorical variable such as credit score (good/bad), breast cancer type (benign/malignant), `customer returning` (yes/no), then logistic regression is the appropriate algorithm to use.?
+Unlike linear regression, the dependent variable (y) is no longer a continuous variable but rather discrete categorical variable.

+## Task of Logistic Regression
+In linear regression, we were required to minimize the empirical risk, usually referred to as the average squared error loss or simply, the mean squared error (MSE).
+Whereas, in Logistic regression, we minimize the impricial risk by maximizing the likelihood of training dataset.